 College acceptance and merit-based student financial aid are substantially dependent on academic performance.
-Low income students have increased difficulty in getting this extra help.
+Low-income students have increased the difficulty in getting this extra help.
 For example, receiving academic tutoring can help boost a student’s grades, but tutoring often costs money.
 Even if students can stay after school to receive extra help with their school work from teachers, there may be transportation issues.

 Some solutions include providing academic resources to students to help them study on their own, such as free books or computer resources.
 If schools do not explicitly offer free help, students can still ask for it from their teachers and guidance counselors, who will more than likely be able to oblige.